google/cel-java/extensions/src/main/java/dev/cel/extensions/README.md

 ### Replace

-The `regex.replace` function replaces all occurrences of a regex pattern in a string with a replacement string.
+The `regex.replace` function replaces all non-overlapping substring of a regex pattern in the target string with a replacement string.
 Optionally, you can limit the number of replacements by providing a count argument.
-Both numeric ($N) and named (${name}) capture group references are supported in the replacement string, with validation for correctness.
+When the count is a negative number, the function acts as replace all.
+Only numeric (\N) capture group references are supported in the replacement string, with validation for correctness.
+Backslashed-escaped digits (\1 to \9) within the replacement argument can be used to insert text matching the corresponding parenthesized group in the regexp pattern.
 An error will be thrown for invalid regex or replace string.

 ```
 regex.replace(target: string, pattern: string, replacement: string) -> string